GispoCoding/eis_qgis_plugin/README.md

 - EIS Wizard, a comprehensive GUI plugin with guided processes and workflows for mineral prospectivity mapping
 - EIS Processing Algorithms, the individual tools and algorithms available in QGIS Processing Toolbox

-> [!IMPORTANT]
-> EIS QGIS Plugin is still in active development!
-See [roadmap](#roadmap) for more details.

 ## Getting started
 To use all features of EIS QGIS Plugin, you need to install both EIS QGIS Plugin and [EIS Toolkit](https://github.com/GispoCoding/eis_toolkit), the EIS computational backend.
 EIS Toolkit is separate from EIS QGIS Plugin to enable using large and complicated environment with machine learning and other heavy libraries.
-Currently, EIS Toolkit needs to be installed separately, but at a later stage EIS QGIS Plugin will incorporate EIS Toolkit installer.
+Currently, EIS Toolkit needs to be installed separately.

 ### Prerequisites
 - QGIS 3.X